york-blockchain/fundamentals-of-backend-and-blockchain-development/4-class/exercise/hello-world-fs.md

 ![](./hello-world-explorer.png)

 Here you’ll see a handful of JSON-RPC methods that Hardhat/Ethers made under the hood for us when we called the `.deploy()` function.
-Two important methods here are [`eth_sendRawTransaction`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_sendrawtransaction), which is the request to write our contract onto the Ropsten chain, and [`eth_getTransactionByHash`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_gettransactionbyhash), which is a request to read information about our transaction given the hash.
-To learn more about sending transactions, check out [our tutorial on sending transactions using Web3](/developers/tutorials/sending-transactions-using-web3-and-alchemy/).
+Two important methods here are [`eth_sendRawTransaction`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_sendrawtransaction), which is the request to write our contract onto the Goerli chain, and [`eth_getTransactionByHash`](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_gettransactionbyhash), which is a request to read information about our transaction given the hash.
+To learn more about sending transactions, check out [tutorial on sending transactions using Web3](/developers/tutorials/sending-transactions-using-web3-and-alchemy/).

 ## Part 2: Interact with your Smart Contract {#part-2-interact-with-your-smart-contract}

-Now that we've successfully deployed a smart contract to the Ropsten network let's learn how to interact with it.
+Now that we've successfully deployed a smart contract to the Goerli network let's learn how to interact with it.

 ### Create a interact.js file {#create-a-interactjs-file}